Manila Children’s Home

 The Manila Children’s Home opened on January 13, 2014 with a mission of caring for at-risk children, particularly 6- to 18-year-old boys who have been neglected or abandoned to live on the streets.

-The three-story home, located in the Manila suburb of Muntinlupa City, can house up to 10 residents and employs seven full-time staff, including three house parents, a cook, a teacher, a psychologist and a social worker, as well as three interns.
+The three-story home, located in the Manila suburb of Muntinlupa City, can house up to 10 residents (possibly up to 20 once remodeling is completed) and employs seven full-time staff, including house parents, a cook, a teacher, a psychologist and a social worker, as well as interns.
 The team is led by Executive Director John Basiwa and Program Director Gela Basiwa, who manage the home’s day-to-day operations.

 The first six boys to take up residence, ranging from 4 to 13 years old, were indicative of the children the Manila Children’s Home (MCH) seeks to impact.
 The three oldest are brothers who were abused by their father before being placed under government protection.
 The three younger boys were found on the streets by government social workers, unable to speak and apparently abandoned.